Ken R. Sinervo, MD, MSc, FRCSC, AAGL, ACGE, Medical Director

-**Note: our Fellowship Program is currently booked through Summer 2015 at this time.
-Please inquire about rotations beginning thereafter.
-In order to plan accordingly, please be advised it will take approximately three months for your credentialing process to be completed before your rotation can begin.
+**Note: In order to plan accordingly, please be advised it will take approximately three months for your credentialing process to be completed before your rotation can begin.
 Fellows will need to obtain a valid GA State License as well as Northside Hospital privileges, and this is a lengthy process which must be completed and in place before your Fellowship can commence.
 Thank you for your understanding.**

 The Center for Endometriosis Care/Kenny R. Sinervo, MD, FRCSC, LLC is committed to creating an enduring legacy of education and training in Minimally Invasive Gynecologic Surgery, specific to the advanced excision of endometriosis, for the next generation of providers.
 To that end, our Faculty has developed a strong training program for the expert excision of all stages of endometriosis and advanced MIGS surgery of highly complex cases, offering qualified gynecologists an opportunity to participate in a unique, in-depth preceptorship under the guidance of a leading surgical team.
 Participants will receive a Certificate of Training upon completion.

 Through a comprehensive didactic approach, CEC Fellows engage in extensive clinical hands-on exposure under the tutelage of world-class surgeons specializing in advanced Laparoscopic Excision of Endometriosis (LAPEX).
 The intimate and dedicated nature of our program is highly effective, designed to facilitate expansion of surgical abilities in a complex specialty utilizing the C02 laser as an advanced dissection and cutting tool, while promoting development of expertise in the assessment, knowledge and treatment of individuals of all ages with endometriosis and chronic pelvic pain pathologies.